 We accept application through two grant streams: General Grants and Real Estate Industry Grants.

-- General Grants are focused on the first four of REFBC’s interest areas (sustainable land use, built environment sustainability, freshwater sustainability, and local and sustainable food systems.)
+- General Grants can fund projects in all five of REFBC’s interest areas (sustainable land use, built environment sustainability, freshwater sustainability, and local and sustainable food systems, professional excellence in real estate.)
 The Foundation has two intakes per year.
 Applications are open to any non-profit organization doing work related to land use and/or real estate in BC.

 Both application streams have a formal process with two stages.